Rootclaim vaccine debate between Steve Kirsch and Saar Wilf (part 6) - sars2.net

 At the start of the x-axis, people with 4 doses have reduced mortality because of the healthy vaccinee effect, and people with 3 doses have elevated mortality because of the straggler effect.
 But over time the ASMR of the two cohorts converges.

 Kirsch aligned the lines so that they matched at the start of the x-axis, but when the line for dose 4 subsequently rose above the line for dose 3, Kirsch attributed the increase to harm caused by vaccines.
-But if you align the lines so that they are matched at the end of the x-axis instead, then it rather looks like dose 3 has high mortality at the start of the x-axis relative to dose 4, which can be explained by the straggler effect: [https://medicalfacts.info/kcor.rb]
+But if you align the lines so that they match at the end of the x-axis instead, then it rather looks like dose 3 has high mortality at the start of the x-axis relative to dose 4, which can be explained by the straggler effect: [https://medicalfacts.info/kcor.rb]

 Kenji Fujikawa has now published CSV files of FOI data from 7 cities here: https://fujikawa.org/pub/kkcor/.
-I used his files to make the next plot, which shows in late 2022 when the 4th dose is rolled out, the mortality of people with 3 but not more doses shoots up because of the straggler effect.
+I used his files to make the next plot, which shows that in late 2022 when the 4th dose is rolled out, the mortality of people with 3 but not more doses shoots up because of the straggler effect.
 But by late 2023 the straggler effect has weakened, so people with 3 but not more doses have almost as low mortality as people with 4 or more doses:

-system("wget -rl1 -np -nd -nH -Acsv https://fujikawa.org/pub/kkcor")
+system("wget -rl1 -np -nd -Acsv fujikawa.org/pub/kkcor")

 ma=\(x,b=1,f=b){x[]=rowMeans(embed(c(rep(NA,b),x,rep(NA,f)),f+b+1),na.rm=T);x}